 Molar Tooth Trims

-Trimming molars can be more difficult than trimming incisors and thankfully doesn't need to be done very often.
+Trimming molars can be more difficult than trimming incisors and thankfully doesn't need to be done very often or at all.
 Molars are not as easily identified as being overgrown, so the pet is usually already being seen by a veterinarian by this point.
 After the veterinarian confirms that your hamster's molars are too long, they may be able to trim them with the pet awake using a surgical instrument designed for bone or tooth removal called a rongeur (interestingly enough, the word "rongeur" is French for "rodent") or a tooth-specific instrument.
 If your hamster allows them (although they typically don't), and the veterinarian can grasp the correct tooth, the overgrown portion is simply snipped off.
 There is a possibility for trauma, but unlike dog nail clippers, rongeurs are much sharper and don't usually cause any damage.
 If the trimming is too complex or the pet is too fractious (which is probably going to be the case for your hamster), anesthesia or sedation can be administered to perform the trim.

 With your hamster temporarily incapacitated, the molars can be trimmed and filed down to an appropriate length.
 This is the ideal method of trimming molars, but some owners may have financial constraints that restrict them from anesthetizing or sedating their exotic pets.

 Owners of hamsters and other exotic pets with hypsodontal teeth must be aware of the possible complications regarding their pet's teeth.
 Without the proper attention, overgrown teeth can cause serious trauma, anorexia, and even death from the inability to chew and swallow.
 Thankfully the problem of overgrown teeth is easily controlled with regular tooth trims and proper chewing behaviors.
 But if you need help with your hamster's teeth, give your local exotics vet a call.